QiubyZ/Classpath-Generator/README.md

 # Classpath-Generator
 Classpath Generator for JDLTS Gradle Project.
-This will automatically index *.jar files and then add them to the .classpath file.
+This will automatically index *.jar files and then add them to the .classpath file after build or assemble Debug android project

 ## Tutorial